-1.17 Termination of Services
+1.16 Termination of Services

-- (a) Social workers should terminate services to clients and professional relationships with them when such services and relationships are no longer required or no longer serve the clients' needs or interests. - (b) Social workers should take reasonable steps to avoid abandoning clients who are still in need of services.
+- (A) Social workers should terminate services to clients and professional relationships with them when such services and relationships are no longer required or no longer serve the clients' needs or interests. - (B) Social workers should take reasonable steps to avoid abandoning clients who are still in need of services.
 Social workers should withdraw services precipitously only under unusual circumstances, giving careful consideration to all factors in the situation and taking care to minimize possible adverse effects.
-Social workers should assist in making appropriate arrangements for continuation of services when necessary.
+Social workers should assist in making appropriate arrangements for continuation of services when necessary. - (C) Social workers in fee for service settings may terminate services to clients who are not paying an overdue balance if the financial contractual arrangements have been made clear to the client, if the client does not pose an imminent danger to self or others, and if the clinical and other consequences of the current nonpayment have been addressed and discussed with the client. - (D) Social workers should not terminate services to pursue a social, financial, or sexual relationship with a client. - (E) Social workers who anticipate the termination or interruption of services to clients should notify clients promptly and seek the transfer, referral, or continuation of services in relation to the clients' needs and preferences. - (F) Social workers who are leaving an employment setting should inform clients of appropriate options for the continuation of services and of the benefits and risks of the options.

-- (c) Social workers in fee-for-service settings may terminate services to clients who are not paying an overdue balance if the financial contractual arrangements have been made clear to the client, if the client does not pose an imminent danger to self or others, and if the clinical and other consequences of the current nonpayment have been addressed and discussed with the client. - (d) Social workers should not terminate services to pursue a social, financial, or sexual relationship with a client. - (e) Social workers who anticipate the termination or interruption of services to clients should notify clients promptly and seek the transfer, referral, or continuation of services in relation to the clients' needs and preferences. - (f) Social workers who are leaving an employment setting should inform clients of appropriate options for the continuation of services and of the benefits and risks of the options. - 2.
-Social Workers' Ethical Responsibilities to Colleagues
+2. Social Workers' Ethical Responsibilities to Colleagues

-2.01 Respect
+2.1 Respect

-- (a) Social workers should treat colleagues with respect and should represent accurately and fairly the qualifications, views, and obligations of colleagues. - (b) Social workers should avoid unwarranted negative criticism of colleagues in verbal, written, and electronic communications with clients or with other professionals.
-Unwarranted negative criticism may include demeaning comments that refer to colleagues' level of competence or to individuals' attributes such as race, ethnicity, national origin, color, sex, sexual orientation, gender identity or expression, age, marital status, political belief, religion, immigration status, and mental or physical ability. - (c) Social workers should cooperate with social work colleagues and with colleagues of other professions when such cooperation serves the well-being of clients.
+- (A) Social workers should treat colleagues with respect and should represent accurately and fairly the qualifications, views, and obligations of colleagues. - (B) Social workers should avoid unwarranted negative criticism of colleagues in communications with clients or with other professionals.
+Unwarranted negative criticism may include demeaning comments that refer to colleagues' level of competence or to individuals' attributes such as race, ethnicity, national origin, color, sex, sexual orientation, age marital status, political belief, religion, and mental or physical disability. - (C) Social workers should cooperate with social work colleagues and with colleagues of other professions when such cooperation serves the well-being of clients.

-2.02 Confidentiality
+2.2 Confidentiality